 We use the Spoon Theory often as to help us explain to others what it’s like to live with invisible illness and why some days we may be able to do more than others.
 We call our energy “spoons”, and those in the know may even ask us “how many spoons” we have rather than how we are.

 Some say #spoonie like it's a bad thing.
 Spoonies are some of the strongest people I know.
 Click To Tweet

-The other day I had a conversation occur on Twitter.
-The account claimed to be from a “physician authored” resource on Lyme disease.
+I had a conversation on Twitter with an account claiming to be from a “physician authored” resource on Lyme disease.
 He (or she) identified the idea of Spoonie as being a bad thing, responding with “you are what you think” so they would never use that term.

 “if you’re in a club you don’t want to be in, why describe yourself as member?”